Elinor Florence, Author

 Tell Their Story: Put it in Print

 Once again, it means much more to have a book in the hand than a digital website somewhere that might disappear.
-That’s why I preserved twenty-eight of my best veteran memories in a printed book titled My Favourite Veterans.
-It was my pleasure to present a copy to all the living veterans who were featured, including RCAF pilot Jim Ashworth and Women’s Militia veteran Joy Bond, both of Invermere, B.C.
+That’s why I preserved twenty-eight of my best veteran memories in a printed book titled My Favourite Veterans: True Stories of World War Two’s Hometown Heroes.

-Read his story here: Boat-Busting in Burma.
+Read Jim’s story here: Boat-Busting in Burma.

-Joy Bond has since passed away, but you may read her story here: Girls Primed to Defend the Home Front.
+Read Joy’s story here: Girls Primed to Defend the Home Front.

 Tell Their Story: Photos and Letters